Calum Ritchie: New York Islanders

-He scored his first goal as an Islander during a 3-2 win against the Dallas Stars on November 18.
+Ritchie scored his first goal as an Islander during a 3–2 win against the Dallas Stars on November 18, 2025.

 International play

 Ritchie made his international debut for Canada with the national under-18 team at the 2022 Hlinka Gretzky Cup, where he recorded four goals and six assists in five games, winning gold with the team.
-His ten points led the tournament in scoring.
-He rejoined the team for the 2023 IIHF World U18 Championships the following spring.
-He had three goals and six assists in seven games, while Team Canada won the bronze medal.
+His 10 points led the tournament in scoring.
+He rejoined the team for the 2023 World U18 Championships the following spring.
+He had three goals and six assists in seven games, while Canada won the bronze medal.